erluko/flowgridviz/README.md

      -e tcp.dstport 'tcp or udp' |tr -s ' ' , |gzip -c > data_file.gz

 For network flows, the output of `pcaplabel` or `cicflowmeter` can be used.
-The output of either of these tools can be filtered down to the appropriate format using `util/conf.js`.
+The output of either of these tools can be converted to the appropriate format using `util/conf.js`.
 That utility defaults to setting the weight to the value of `Tot Fwd Pkts`.